 - an appropriate level to set a bottom line before an ecosystem tipping point.

 The recommendations from the expert panels were then considered by a Science Review Panel.
-The Science Review Panel provided advice to officials on attributes that could be included in the NPS-FM in the 2014 amendments and those which would need further development for later inclusion.
+The Science Review Panel provided advice to officials on attributes that could be included in the Freshwater NPS in the 2014 amendments and those which would need further development for later inclusion.
 The Science Review Panel also provided advice on the robustness of the science approaches that were used.

 Science panel members [PDF, 49 KB]